hapax/hapax.github.io/assets/teaching.md

 There is a simple way to develop good hikers and maximise access to
 talent: stop marching students through the scrubland!
-We should take them through varied and stimulating terrain, into forests, along streams, down canyons, and up slopes.
+We should take them through varied and stimulating terrain, towards the strange rock formations in the distance or .
-At first, they would hike along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
+At first, lessons would be along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
 This would turn natural walkers into good hikers, and bring others